TR1DENTSKY/Covid19Application_Springboot/README.md

 With this application an administrator can access covid patient’s information.

-Using postman to apply basic CRUD (Create, Read, Update, Delete) functions of:
+Using postman to apply basic CRUD (Create, Read, Update, Delete) functions:

 Test Records of each Patient,